coveooss/json-schema-for-humans/docs/examples/examples_md_default/Configuration.md

 | **Default**               | `"js"`                                                                    |
 |                           |                                                                           |

-**Description:** The name of the set of templates to use to render the documentation.
+**Description:** The name of the built-in template to use to render the documentation.

 `js` is the default and uses javascript for anchor links, collapsible sections and tabs. `flat` uses no javascript, but has no interactivity.